aruizdealarcon/ipetikzmod/README.md

-### This plugin for the IPE editor exports clean TikZ code from a selection of graphics, directly to the clipboard.
+### A plugin for IPE that exports clean TikZ code from a selection of graphics directly to the clipboard.

 It is a fork of Joseph Rabinoff's <a href="https://github.com/QBobWatson/ipe2tikz">ipe2tikz</a>.